 - Build your advertising strategy – online and offline.
 Again, the specific channels on which you may choose to advertise will vary according to your target audience.
 Go where they are, not where everyone else is.

 - Decide on your email marketing strategy.
 In general, event email marketing is used to both push people further down on the Sales Funnel and loyalize those who have already attended your event in the past (if it’s a recurrent one).

-- Make sure you create a data collection strategy that is secure and transparent (and this is especially important if you live in the EU, which means you have to abide by GDPR).
+- Make sure you create a data management and collection strategy that is secure and transparent (and this is especially important if you live in the EU, which means you have to abide by GDPR).

 - Invest some time in your content marketing as well – not only can it help with SEO (and thus, the promotion of your event), but it can also engage and convince your target audience.

 - If you have sponsors, do take advantage of their reach and create co-marketing campaigns with them.
 The same goes for influencers and speakers – the more people can spread out the word, the merrier the event will be!

 - Consider experiential marketing.
 The more involved you make your guests feel, the more likely it is that they will genuinely enjoy your event.

 - Create a touchpoint map – a map of all the interactions your guests/ potential customers will have with your marketing channel.
 We will come back with a more in-depth overview of how to create a touchpoint map next week, so stay tuned.